sindresorhus/ky/readme.md

 This hook enables you to modify the request right before retry.
 Ky will make no further changes to the request after this.
 The hook function receives a state object with the normalized request, options, an error instance, and retry count.
 You could, for example, modify `request.headers` here.

-The hook can return a [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) to replace the outgoing retry request, or return a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) to skip the retry and use that response instead. **Note:** Returning a request or response skips remaining `beforeRetry` hooks.
+The hook can return a [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) to replace the outgoing retry request, or return a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) to skip the retry and use that response instead.
+A returned `Request` instance's `signal` is replaced with Ky's managed signal so that timeouts and user-provided abort signals still work. **Note:** Returning a request or response skips remaining `beforeRetry` hooks.

 > [!WARNING]
 > Returned `Request` objects are used as-is.
 If you point one at another origin, remove any credentials you do not want forwarded.